Los Angeles tops list as most LGBT-friendly U.S. city

-NEW YORK Los Angeles tops the list of U.S. cities most friendly to lesbians, gays, bisexuals and transgender people, according to a newly compiled "Queer Index" released on Wednesday by an online news site.
+NEW YORK, June 11 Los Angeles tops the list of U.S. cities most friendly to lesbians, gays, bisexuals and transgender people, according to a newly compiled "Queer Index" released on Wednesday by an online news site.

 New York, San Francisco and Des Moines followed, said Vocativ, a site that uses its technology to mine Internet data.